blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 For stylistic purposes or for better readability, you may want to adjust how a
-font is presented in Godot.
+font is presented in Blazium.

 Create a FontVariation resource in a property where a Font resource is expected.
 There are 4 properties available in the **Variation > Extra Spacing** section,